Chapter 33 - Reevaluations

 What Does the Topic Include?

-This chapter discusses the circumstances that trigger the need for consultation and reevaluation of NEPA documentation, the reporting and processing requirements, and how to keep the project in NEPA compliance when a project changes during construction.
+This chapter discusses the circumstances that trigger the need for consultation and reevaluation of National Environmental Policy Act (NEPA) documentation, the reporting and processing requirements, and how to keep the project in NEPA compliance when a project changes during construction.
 As a highway project proceeds in its development from environmental review through construction, there may be circumstances that could affect the validity of its NEPA documentation or approval.
-The Federal Highway Administration (FHWA) regulations to implement the National Environmental Policy Act (NEPA) (23 CFR 771) and Technical Advisory T6640.8A provide direction on determining when a project’s NEPA documentation must be re-examined.
-FHWA and Caltrans have developed Joint Highway Administration – California Division/California Department of Transportation Regulatory Guidance on NEPA Consultation/ Reevaluation (Joint Guidance) and a NEPA/CEQA Re-validation form for documenting consultation and reevaluations.
+The Federal Highway Administration (FHWA) regulations to implement NEPA (23 CFR 771) and Technical Advisory T6640.8A provide direction on determining when a project's NEPA documentation must be re-examined.

 Laws, Regulations, and Guidance - Refer also to Chapter 1 - Federal Requirements